-You are cordially invited to attend the Annual Meeting of Stockholders of Canandaigua Brands, Inc. at One Chase Square, Rochester, New York, on Tuesday, July 18, 2000 at 11:00 a.m.
+You are cordially invited to attend the Annual Meeting of Stockholders of Constellation Brands, Inc. at One Chase Square, Rochester, New York, on Tuesday, July 17, 2001 at 11:00 a.m. (local time).
 The accompanying Notice of Annual Meeting of Stockholders and Proxy Statement describe in detail the matters expected to be acted upon at the meeting.
-Also contained in this package is the Company's 2000 Annual Report to Stockholders, which consists of the Company's 2000 glossy report and its Form 10-K for the fiscal year ended February 29, 2000 that sets forth important business and financial information concerning the Company.
+Also contained in this package is the Company's 2001 Annual Report to Stockholders, which consists of the Company's 2001 glossy report and its Form 10-K for the fiscal year ended February 28, 2001 that sets forth important business and financial information concerning the Company.
 We hope you are able to attend this year's Annual Meeting.
-Very truly yours, /s/ Richard Sands RICHARD SANDS Chairman of the Board, President and Chief Executive Officer [THIS PAGE INTENTIONALLY LEFT BLANK] CANANDAIGUA BRANDS, INC. 300 Willowbrook Office Park Fairport, New York 14450 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JULY 18, 2000 NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of CANANDAIGUA BRANDS, INC. the ("Company") will be held at One Chase Square, Rochester, New York, on Tuesday, July 18, 2000 at 11:00 a.m. for the following purposes more fully described in the accompanying Proxy Statement: - 1.
-To elect directors of the Company (Proposal No. 1). - To consider and act upon a proposal to ratify the selection of Arthur Andersen LLP, Certified Public Accountants, as the Company's independent auditors for the fiscal year ending February 28, 2001 (Proposal No. 2). - 3.
+Very truly yours, /s/ Richard Sands RICHARD SANDS Chairman of the Board, President and Chief Executive Officer [THIS PAGE INTENTIONALLY LEFT BLANK] CONSTELLATION BRANDS, INC. 300 WillowBrook Office Park Fairport, New York 14450 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JULY 17, 2001 \\\\\ NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of CONSTELLATION BRANDS, INC. (the "Company") will be held at One Chase Square, Rochester, New York, on Tuesday, July 17, 2001 at 11:00 a.m. (local time) for the following purposes more fully described in the accompanying Proxy Statement: - 1.
+To elect directors of the Company (Proposal No. 1). - 2.
+To consider and act upon a proposal to ratify the selection of Arthur Andersen LLP, Certified Public Accountants, as the Company's independent auditors for the fiscal year ending February 28, 2002 (Proposal No. 2). - 3.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.
-The Board of Directors has fixed the close of business on May 31, 2000 as the record date for the determination of stockholders entitled to notice of and to vote at the Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on May 31, 2001 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
 A Proxy Statement and proxy are enclosed.